 Unlike Memorial Day, which is dedicated to honoring those who have died while serving in the military, Veterans Day is a day to honor all veterans, both living and deceased, for their service and sacrifice to our country.
 It is a day to recognize the bravery and sacrifice of those who have served in any military branch during conflict or peacetime.

-In 1954, President Dwight David Eisenhower officially changed the name of the holiday from Armistice Day to Veterans Day.
-In 1968, Congress moved the celebration to the fourth Monday in October.
-The law became effective in 1971.
-In 1975, President Ford returned Veterans Day to November 11 because of the historical significance of the date.
-Other countries, such as Canada and Great Britain, commemorate what is called Remembrance Day in and around November 11.
+In 1954, President Dwight David Eisenhower officially changed the holiday's name from Armistice Day to Veterans Day to honor all veterans who had served our nation.
+In 1968, Congress moved the celebration of Veterans Day to the fourth Monday in October.
+However, in 1975, President Ford returned Veterans Day to November 11th to honor the date's historical significance.

 Today, there are approximately 23 million military veterans in the United States, with about 9 million over 65.
 On Veterans Day, we must thank and honor veterans for their service to our nation.
 You can do this by attending a Veterans Day parade, visiting a local VA hospital or retirement home, or simply thanking a veteran for their service.